Guide to Cremation Costs in Tennessee 2023

 What does a cremation cost?

-Wanting to know what you should expect to pay for cremation is often what brings people online to look for a guide to cremation prices.
-The cost for cremation can vary depending on the funeral home providing the services and the type of cremation service option selected.
+Wanting to know what they should expect to pay for cremation often leads people to look online for a guide to cremation prices.
+The cost of cremation can vary depending on the funeral home providing the services and the type of cremation service option selected.

 To help you better understand cremation costs near you, we have included below a sample of direct cremation prices from the major cities in Tennessee.

 DFS Memorials is an independent network of affordable cremation service providers.
-All serve their local communities, offering a low-cost direct cremation service.
+All serve their local communities and offer low-cost direct cremation services.
 As you can see from the table above, DFS Memorials locations offer exceptional value cremation service packages compared to the local ‘average’ cost.

-Now we will look at the different types of cremation services you can select from and why a simple direct cremation is the cheapest option.
+Now, we will examine the different types of cremation services available and explain why a simple direct cremation is the cheapest option.

 What are the different options for a cremation service?

 Cremation offers versatility in how and where we can memorialize.
-Choosing a cremation service can remove the need for some expensive funeral expenses, such as a burial vault, cemetery plot, and even a casket.
+Choosing a cremation service can remove the need for expensive funeral expenses, such as a burial vault, cemetery plot, and casket.

-You can opt for a Full Cremation Service, which is similar to a full-service funeral, except the deceased is cremated following the service.
+You can opt for a Full Cremation Service, similar to a full-service funeral, except the deceased is cremated following the service.

-Or choose to conduct a Cremation Memorial, whereby the crematory first performs the cremation, and you can hold a memorial service once you have the cremation ashes.
+You can also choose to conduct a Cremation Memorial, in which the crematory first performs the cremation, and you can hold a memorial service once you have the cremation ashes.

-Finally, you can select to have a Direct Cremation.
-This is where the funeral home provides minimal services.
+Finally, you can choose to have a direct cremation.
+In this case, the funeral home provides minimal services.
 They complete all that is legally required to conduct a cremation, cremate the deceased, and return the cremated remains to the next of kin.

-Visit our Ultimate Guide to Cremation if you want to read more about cremation services.
+Visit our Ultimate Guide to Cremation to read more about cremation services.

 Why is direct cremation so inexpensive?

 A direct cremation is a basic service package.
 Because it requires reduced professional service fees, it can be offered at a lower cost.
-Some funeral or cremation providers will even request you complete online arrangement forms to streamline the process and reduce staff arrangement time.
-It does mean you CAN arrange everything without the need even to visit a funeral home.
+Some funeral or cremation providers even request you complete online arrangement forms to streamline the process and reduce staff arrangement time.
+It means you CAN arrange everything without even needing to visit a funeral home.

-Do make a point to check what IS included with a direct cremation service package.
-Unfortunately, not all funeral homes include all third-party fees, and what seemed a low price can have extra charges added.
+Make a point to check what is included with a direct cremation service package.
+Unfortunately, not all funeral homes include all third-party fees, and what seems a low price can add extra charges.

 Are there additional charges to a low-cost cremation package?